budaimartin/kotlin-spring-workshop/README.md

 ##### Ambiguous bean problem

 An idea came up about ambiguous beans.
-First, we forgot to remove the `@Controller` annotation from `QuoteGenerator`, and the application context was still able to build up despite of multiple bean definitions (the bean picked up by component scan and the one defined in the `beanz()` function).
+At first we forgot to remove the `@Controller` annotation from `QuoteGenerator`, and the application context was still able to build up despite of multiple bean definitions (the bean picked up by component scan and the one defined in the `beanz()` function).

 It turned out that our solution is error prone: this problem is only revealed when we call the endpoint: